Emmy-winning actor Rip Torn has died at the age of 88

 Cast later in a “U.S. Steel Hour” production for television, he was told to either change his name or forfeit the role.
 He threatened to return to his native Texas, but finally agreed to be credited as Eric Torn.
 He was billed as Rip Torn thereafter.
 His success eventually inspired a younger cousin to take up acting, too — Oscar winner Sissy Spacek.

-Other film credits included: “Critics Choice” and “The Cincinnati Kid.”
+Other film credits included “Critics Choice” and “The Cincinnati Kid.”
 In Albert Brooks’ “Defending Your Life,” he was featured as a gregarious attorney in the afterlife.

+Brooks tweeted Tuesday night, “R.I.P Rip Torn.
+He was so great in Defending Your Life.
+I’ll miss you Rip, you were a true original.”

 On television he played such figures as Richard Nixon, Lyndon B. Johnson and Walt Whitman.